Hurricanes tender $6.1M offer sheet to Canadiens’ Kotkanemi

 The Hurricanes tendered an offer sheet Saturday to Canadiens restricted free agent Jesperi Kotkaniemi, a response to Montreal trying to poach Carolina’s Sebastian Aho the same way two years ago.

 Kotkaniemi signed the offer sheet for $6.1 million for next season.
-The Canadiens have seven days to match or receive a first- and a third-round pick as compensation.
+The Canadiens have seven days to match or receive Carolina’s 2022 first- and third-round picks as compensation.

 “Jesperi Kotkaniemi accepted our offer.
 He wants to come to Carolina ,” Carolina general manager Don Waddell said.
 “He’s seen the core we’ve built here, and he wants to be a part of that.”